|

 Conserving these ecosystems is at the heart of the mission of the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP), as they perform essential ecological functions and are a critical part of Québec’s biodiversity.
 The legal and regulatory framework governing wetlands and bodies of water reflects the importance of this issue and sets out various measures to prevent their loss.

-For any questions about our approach to conserving Québec’s wetlands and bodies of water and for tools and guides, please contact milieuxhumides@environnement.gouv.qc.ca.
+For any questions about our approach to conserving Québec’s wetlands and bodies of water, please contact milieuxhumides@environnement.gouv.qc.ca.
 Contact your regional office (French) for information on regional issues or specific projects.

 The legal framework governing wetlands includes a number of laws and regulations, particularly the Act respecting the conservation of wetlands and bodies of water (French).